 Still holding the bloody knife, Mara studied Blade as he writhed in pain.
 A pool of blood congealed on the floor around him.

-“You should.
+“You should know my name.
 You killed me and my mommy and daddy with your big black car.”

 The little girl moved into the living room.
 Killian glanced up to see an apparition levitating several inches off the ground in front of him.

 “Hello sir, my name is Mara.
 It’s Halloween!
 Trick or treat?
 Your friend chose trick.”

 Dumbfounded, Killian sat trying to comprehend the scene before him.
 Blade lay on the floor; his hands clutching his stomach to try and staunch the bleeding.
 His vision blurred as his shirt soaked up the blood, each drop lost taking his life away, leaving him pale and weak.

 “She freakin’ stabbed me, Killian.
 I’m bleeding.
 I’m dyin’.”

 “My daddy says you should never take the Lord’s name in vain, Mister.”

 Killian reached over and grabbed the pistol from the side table and pointed it at Mara.
 He pulled the trigger and shot Mara between the eyes.
 He laughed, with a total lack of remorse, as she fell to the floor.
 A cloud of dust rose around her.